Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

 .. math::
     a_\circ = \frac{2st}{\pi} \frac{\Sigma_g}{\rho_\circ}

 where :math:`a_\circ` and :math:`\rho_\circ` are the grain size and internal grain density.
-From the computed :math:`a_g` an opacity from Birstiel et al (2018) Figure 4 was calculated, although we noted that when using these opacities, the mass excess saturated.
+From the computed :math:`a_\circ` an opacity from Birnstiel et al (2018) Figure 4 was calculated, although we noted that when using these opacities, the mass excess saturated.
 This was in part due to the inverse relation between opacity and :math:`\Sigma_g`, since

 .. math::
     \tau = \kappa_\nu \Sigma_d.